 Procedure for Inspecting Education Records

 A student has the right to inspect his or her education records and challenge the contents.
 To review records, a student must make a request in writing to the Registrar’s Office.
 The request must clearly and specifically identify the record or records he or she wishes to inspect plus the purpose of the request.
 The request must be signed and dated by the student.
-The University will respond to the student’s request within 45 business days.
-The Dean of Student will schedule a meeting with the student and allow for the student to review their educational records and facilitate any concerns the student might have regarding their educational record.
-Educational records are for viewing purposes only and may (at the discretion of the Registrar) be physically withheld from the student.
+The University will respond to the student’s request within a reasonable time.
 A request to inspect (review) education records is not considered the same as a request for copies of the records.

 Procedure for Amending Education Records

 If a student believes the information in his or her education record contains information that is inaccurate, misleading, or in violation of the student’s rights of privacy, the student should submit a written and signed request for amendment to the Registrar’s Office.
 The written request should clearly identify the part of the record the student wants changed and specify why it is inaccurate, misleading, or in violation of the student’s rights of privacy.
-The University will notify the student within 45 business day regarding whether or not the record will be amended.
-If the university denies the student’s request for amendment of his or her record, the student has the right to a hearing with the Dean of Students regarding the requested amendment.
+The University will notify the student within a reasonable time regarding whether or not the record will be amended.
+If the university denies the student’s request for amendment of his or her record, the student has the right to a hearing regarding the requested amendment.
 This procedure does not govern grade appeals.
-The final decision to amend educational records must be rendered by the Provost.

 Change of Name and Address